Tilko/SerDesJavaDataModelGenerator/README.md

 }
 ```
 ### A use example of the internal reference:
-A finite state machine (FSM) data structure can take advantage of this language element,
+A finite state machine (FSM) data structure can take advantage of this language element.
-indeed a FSM is a directed graph so because of the tree nature of a deserialized instance,
+Indeed a FSM can be almost any directed graph, so, because of the tree nature of a deserialized instance,
 we have to use some kind of references ...
 Here is the type definition:
 ```yaml